tcapelle/triton_eval/scripts/data/triton_cookbook.md

 ```

 * Cast only at store; use `FP8` or `FP16` flags via `constexpr`.
-* Fuse bias‑add, activation, reduction in one kernel where possible.
+* Fuse bias-add, activation, reduction in one kernel where possible.

 ---